Father

-A father is the male parent of a child.
-Besides the paternal bonds of a father to his children, the father may have a parental, legal, and social relationship with the child that carries with it certain rights and obligations.
-A biological father is the male genetic contributor to the creation of the infant, through sexual intercourse or sperm donation.
+A father, dad, or daddy is the male parent of a child.
+Besides the paternal bonds of a father to his child or children, fathers may have a parental, legal, and social relationship with their child or children that carries with it certain rights and obligations.

+A biological father is the male genetic contributor to the creation of the child, through sexual intercourse or sperm donation.
 A biological father may have legal obligations to a child not raised by him, such as an obligation of monetary support.
 An adoptive father is a man who has become the child's parent through the legal process of adoption.
 A putative father is a man whose biological relationship to a child is alleged but has not been established.
-A stepfather is a male who is the husband of a child's mother and they may form a family unit, but who generally does not have the legal rights and responsibilities of a parent in relation to the child.
+A stepfather is a non-biological male parent married to a child's preexisting parent and may form a family unit but generally does not have the legal rights and responsibilities of a parent in relation to the child.

 The adjective "paternal" refers to a father and comparatively to "maternal" for a mother.
 The verb "to father" means to procreate or to sire a child from which also derives the noun "fathering".
 Biological fathers determine the sex of their child through a sperm cell which either contains an X chromosome (female), or Y chromosome (male).
 Related terms of endearment are dad (dada, daddy), baba, papa, pappa, papasita, (pa, pap) and pop.
 A male role model that children can look up to is sometimes referred to as a father-figure.

+Responsible and positive parenting

+In today's world, the terms responsible parenting and positive parenting are often used.

+UNICEF distinguishes the term positive parenting.

+Positive parenting is parenting that creates an environment conducive to child development that prioritizes healthy parent-child relationships.

+Responsible parenting is parenting that implies the fulfillment of the functions assigned to them by parents and is manifested in individual and social aspects, includes raising children, as well as taking into account the stage before the birth of a child, maintaining family relations with already adult children.

 Paternal rights

-The paternity rights of a father with regard to his children differ widely from country to country often reflecting the level of involvement and roles expected by that society.
+The paternity rights of a father with regard to his children differ widely from country to country, often reflecting the level of involvement and roles expected by that society.

+Unlike motherhood, fatherhood is not mentioned in Universal Declaration of Human Rights.